New London, Wisconsin

-New London is a city in Outagamie and Waupaca counties Wisconsin, United States.
-Founded in 1851, the population was 7,295 at the 2010 census.
-Of this, 5,685 were in Waupaca County, and 1,640 were in Outagamie County.
+New London is a city in Outagamie and Waupaca counties in the U.S. state of Wisconsin.
+Founded in 1851, the population was 7,348 at the 2020 census.

 The city has an annual Saint Patrick's Day Parade, Irish Fest, and week-long festivities, when the city's name is changed to "New Dublin" for the week.
+In 2022, Killaloe, County Clare, Ireland became New London's sister city (known in Ireland as Twinning).